urdh/streck/README.md

 ## Planned improvements

-* Better UI/CSS.
-This is in progress, see the `restyle` branch.
+* More obvious visual cues when buying things - possibly a detour through the product page or displaying the product image for a short while after the purchase.
+This is in progress, see the `visual-buy` branch.
 * Internationalization/translation support.
 This is on hold, see the `babel` branch.

 ## License